OnitiFR/mulch/README.md

 ```

 During its creation, the VM will be prepared (see application lifecycle below) using
 simple shell scripts.
-Each script is run with a specific user, either `admin` with sudo
+Each script is run as a specific user, either `admin` (with sudo
-privileges, or `app`, the user who host the application.
+privileges) or `app` (who host the application).
 Script are downloaded from an URL.

 Here, a few comfort settings will be applied to the VM: installing
-tools we like powerline and Midnight Commander, creating a few alisases, adding a nice motd, …
+tools we like (powerline, Midnight Commander, …), creating a few command aliases, adding a nice motd, …

 The other script will install and configure Apache, PHP and MariaDB, providing a ready-to-use
 LAMP system.
-Environment variables are created with DB connection settings, htdoc directory, etc.
+Environment variables are created with DB connection settings, htdocs directory, etc.

 ```toml
 # Define system-wide environment variables